0100-0100/NexosSoftware/README.md

 # NexusSoftware - Technical Challenge
-This is the repository storing the codebase of the technical test sent in by Nexus Software Colombia on September 18 2024
+This is the repository storing the codebase of the technical test sent in by Nexos Software - Colombia on September 18 2024

-## This is a single web application projcet using the following technologies:
+## This is a Single Page Web application project using the following technologies
 - Django Backend App Server
 - PostgreSQL Database Server
 - Redis Cache Server
 - TypeScript React Frontend App Server
 - NGINX Frontend WebServer

+Python3.12
+Docker
+Node
+TypeScript

+Full implementation of user SignUp, Verification, Password Reset, Login and Logout auth flows are implemented with the use of simpleJWT package for Django.

 # Installation and How to run?:
+## 1
-You need to setup a .env file on the root of the project so that docker the current environment variables have been configured.
+You need to setup a .env file on the root of the project so that docker the current environment variables are configured.
 ``` bash
     DJANGO_SECRET_KEY='django-insecure-wxwn^@sq5fimfy^sg_%_thty)y&umyv1+xr%j$97kgdoku9)mt'